Mr-Nithil/Cirrhosis-Patient-Survival-Prediction/README.md

 # Cirrhosis-Patient-Survival-Prediction

-Cirrhosis Patient Survival Prediction is ML model trained a data set using Support Vector machine and Decision tree Algorithms.
+Cirrhosis Patient Survival Prediction is a ML model which use Support Vector machine and Decision tree Algorithms train the model.